 - Strengths: Deep integration with Oracle data sources and applications, flexible licensing models, and robust enterprise-level security and governance.

-- Weaknesses: Can be less intuitive and more complex for users outside the Oracle environment.
-Specific pricing often requires using an online estimator or direct sales engagement.
+- Weaknesses: Can be less intuitive for users outside the Oracle environment.
+Specific pricing often requires an online estimator or direct sales engagement.

-- Pricing: Oracle offers flexible pricing.
-The Professional Edition starts at $16 per user/month.
+- Pricing: The Professional Edition starts at $16 per user/month.
 The Enterprise Edition is available at $80 per user/month or an OCPU-based model at approximately $1.11 per OCPU/hour.
-A "bring your own license" (BYOL) option is also available for existing customers.
+A BYOL option is available.

 12. Zoho Analytics

 The platform provides a comprehensive BI and analytics suite, including an AI-powered assistant, Zia, that enables users to ask questions in natural language and receive immediate visual answers.
-Zoho Analytics is designed for accessibility, offering a clean, drag-and-drop interface that empowers business users to perform self-service analytics without deep technical expertise.
 Its seamless integration with the wider Zoho ecosystem (CRM, Books, etc.) makes it an obvious choice for companies already invested in Zoho's suite of business apps.

 Key Details & Pricing